materiaraiding/materiaraiding-old/tea.md

 At this time, LL will also summon **Liquid Hand** (who I will just refer to as the Hand) and split half his current HP with it.
 The OT will take aggro of the Hand. **Keep the HP's of the bosses as similar as possible**, as there will be periodic 'checks' throughout this phase that wipe the party if the HP's are too different.

-The MT will take LL **south west**, stand on the wall while being **right beside the south tornado**.
+The MT will take LL **south west**, stand on the wall while being **beside the south tornado**.
 Meanwhile, the OT takes the Hand towards north.
 D3 should stand towards on the wall on the north side of the east tornado and D4 should do the same but on the west tornado as baits are incoming.

 A few events will now occur fairly simultaneously, but I will go through them one by one.